ToolNestr

 BMI Prime is your BMI divided by 25 (the upper limit of normal weight).
 A value below 1 is within the healthy range; above 1 means you are over it.
 For example, a BMI of 27.5 gives a BMI Prime of 1.1.

-Should BMI be used for children?
+Should BMI be used for children and teens?

 How often should I check my BMI?